-Hazardous wastes are any product which contains chemicals that make them dangerous or have hardmful effects on public health and the environment.
-Hazardous products are flammable, reactive, corrosive, or toxic, and the label may contain one of the symbols demonstrated in the side image.
+What is a Household Hazardous Waste?Household Hazardous Wastes (HHW) are any products which contain chemicals that render them dangerous or harmful to public health or the environment.
+Hazardous products often contain labels with warnings including "flammable, reactive, corrosive, or toxic".
 These toxic substances are banned from landfill disposal in VT.

 Below are some tips for Recycling and Reuse options for Bulky Waste in the NEK.